CONTACT | JOIN | AMC | AMC ADVENTURES

 Register »

-Dress for the expected weather, wear sturdy shoes.
-Bring work gloves, lunch/snack and water to drink.
-Note that the meeting location says Jerusalem Rd, it's really Fernside Rd.
-The map and Lon/Lat are correct.
+Dress for the weather, wear sturdy shoes.
+Bring lunch/snack and water to drink.
+1/2 mile moderate hike to the work area.

 Register »